-An ADI must assess, at inception and at least annually, any risk to which it is exposed to from sources of optionality risk not captured by paragraph 17paragraphs 20 or 35 of this Attachment and determine whether the potential loss from all such sources is material.
+- 36. An ADI must assess, at least annually, any risk to which it is exposed to from sources of optionality risk not captured by paragraph 17 of this Attachment and determine whether the potential loss from all such sources is material.
 Where the loss is assessed as material, the ADI must extend its approved IRRBB model to determine a capital charge for those losses, which is the optionality capital charge.
 That capital charge must meet a soundness standard whereby it is no less than the 97.5 per cent expected shortfall from all such sources over a one-year period.
-An ADI must also assess new products and variations of existing products as to whether they introduce material additional optionality risk.

-34.40.
-For each independent review conducted in accordance with paragraph 3231 of Attachment A to this Prudential Standard, an ADI must assess the materiality of its exposure to sources of optionality risk that are not covered by its approved IRRBB model.
+An ADI must also assess new products and variations of existing products as to whether they introduce material additional optionality risk. - 37.
+For each independent review conducted in accordance with paragraph 32 of Attachment A to this Prudential Standard, an ADI must assess the materiality of its exposure to sources of optionality risk that are not covered by its approved IRRBB model.